 What is a keratolytic that loosens and dissolves blackheads?

 Skin cells are called keratinocytes and the suffix "lytic" means to decompose or disintegrate, hence kerato+lytic.
 These keratolytic ingredients loosen the dead skin cells both on the surface of your skin and down in your pores to help you get rid of blackheads.

-The best non-prescription keratolytics used to treat acne are:
+The 4 best non-prescription creams and cleansers with keratolytics used to treat comedonal acne (blackheads) are: